ChainSafe/forest/docs/docs/developers/guides/state_migration_guide.md

 The next step is to implement the migration itself.
 In this guide, we will take the `translate Go code into Rust` approach.
 It's not the cleanest way to do it, but it's the easiest.
-Note that the Forest state migration design is not the same as the Lotus one (we tend to avoid code duplications), so we must be careful when translating the code.
+Note that the Forest state migration design is not the same as the Lotus one (we tend to avoid code duplication), so we must be careful when translating the code.

 #### Create the migration module

-Create the nvXX migration module in the
+Create the NVXX migration module in the
 [state migration module](https://github.com/ChainSafe/forest/tree/main/src/state_migration).
 A valid approach is just to copy-paste the previous migration module and modify it accordingly.
 The files that will most likely be present: